hsorby/mapclient-docs/MAP-tutorial-create.rst

 Creating the Workflow
 =====================

 To create a workflow we use Drag 'n' Drop to drag steps from the Step box and drop the step onto the workflow canvas.
-When steps are first dropped onto the canvas they show a red cog icon to indicate that the step is not configured.
+When steps are first dropped onto the canvas they show a red gear icon to indicate that the step is not configured.
 At a minimum a step requires an identifier to be set before it can be used.

 Drag the steps `Image Source`, `Data Store` and `Automatic Segmenter` onto the workflow canvas.
-All the steps will show a red cog, except the 'Automatic Segmenter', step this indicates that the step needs to be configured.
-To configure a step we can either right click on the step to bring up a context menu from which the configure action can be chosen or simply click the red cog directly.
+All the steps will show a red gear, except the 'Automatic Segmenter' step, this red gear icon indicates that the step needs to be configured.
+To configure a step we can either right click on the step to bring up a context menu from which the configure action can be chosen or simply click the red gear directly.
 See the relevant section for the configuration of a particular step.

 .. note::
   When configuring a step you are asked to set an identifier.
 The identifier you set must unique within the workflow and it must not start with a '.'.